pactumjs/pactum/docs/quick-start.md

 ## Mock Server

-**pactum** can also be started as a standalone mock server or a service virtualization tool.
+**pactum** can also be used as a standalone mock server or a service virtualization tool to generate pact files for contract testing.

 <!-- tabs:start -->